pgEdge/cli/README.md

-reset-remote        Reset pgEdge on a remote cluster import-remote-def   Import a json cluster defintion file command             Run nodectl command on one or all nodes of a cluster
+reset-remote        Reset pgEdge on a remote cluster import-remote-def   Import a json cluster defintion file command             Run nodectl command on one or all nodes of a cluster app-install         Install an application such as NorthWind or pgBench app-remove          Remove an application
 ```

 ## `secure` Interact with pgEdge Cloud services